danny4159/RbG_framework/README.md

 All datasets must be resized to have the same width and height dimensions.

-## 4. Pretrained weight
+## ⚙️ Pretrained Weights

 Pretrained weights can be downloaded from [this link](https://drive.google.com/drive/folders/1M-7WRObLH3CrzhCJgm3XVlslVVrJbMf-?usp=sharing/).
 Put it in the following path: `/pretrained`.

-## 5. How to test (with pretrained weight)
+## 🧪 How to Test (with pretrained weight)

 ### Stage 1
 ```bash